openshift/runbooks/alerts/cluster-monitoring-operator/PrometheusScrapeBodySizeLimitHit.md

 ### Bug in the Scraped Target

-If you believe that the response of the scraped target is too large, you can contact Red Hat Customer Experience & Engagement.
+If you think that the response of the scraped target is too large, you can contact Red Hat Customer Experience & Engagement.